Gardens, (Green) Squares, and Parks in Paris

 Parc du Triangle (Inside of Parc de la Villette)

 Also known as the Prairie du Triangle, this green space near the entrance of La Villette and next to the Grande Halle turns into an open-air movie theatre on warm sunny days.
-The park becomes a place for relaxation, small picnics, and time to spend quality time with friends.
+The park becomes a place for relaxation, small picnics, and quality time with friends.

 It is one of the largest green areas in La Villette and is flanked by cafes and restaurants to complete those summer, plein-air movie nights.